International Exchange Students Frequently Asked Questions

 We strongly suggest coming to Newfoundland by air.
 St John’s occasionally has a direct flight from London, England.
 Connecting flights can also be caught in Newark, Toronto, Montreal and Halifax.
 We advise trying to get the Halifax connection as it is about 1.5 hours by air from St John’s.

 Remember that the airport code for St. John’s is YYT.
-There is a similar city in Canada called Saint John, New Brunswick and it is quite far from St. John’s.
+There is a similarly-named city in Canada called Saint John, New Brunswick and it is quite far from St. John’s.

 The normal course load at Memorial is five per semester.
 However you may be able to take fewer.
 Students should consult with the exchange co-ordinators at their home institution to determine the acceptable number of courses to take while studying at Memorial.